 The standards for above-grade egress openings throughout your house include:

-- Minimum net clear opening of 5 square feet
+- The minimum net clear opening of 5 square feet

-- Opening width of 20 inches or more
+- The opening width of 20 inches or more

 - Opening height of 24 inches or more

 - Bottom of the opening within 44 inches of the floor

 - Operational from the interior, with no bars blocking the way or keys required for opening